Coorong Infrastructure Investigations Project

 Maintaining the long-term ecological health and resilience of the Coorong may not be achievable through improved knowledge and water resource optimisation alone.

 There are very few tools available to operators to manage flows efficiently and effectively within the Coorong and in particular the Coorong South Lagoon.

 Additional management options may be required, particularly in the face of climate change.

 What we are doing

-- Permanent connection between the Coorong South Lagoon and Southern Ocean, including temporary pumping from the Coorong South Lagoon to the Southern Ocean (salinity reset)
+- A connection between the Coorong South Lagoon and Southern Ocean

 - Targeted dredging of Coorong flow constrictions to improve connectivity